dougeby/IntuneDocs/intune/get-support.md

 - Service administrator

-## Help and Support experience
+## Help and support experience
 > [!TIP]
-> In January of 2019, a new Help and Support experience is rolling out to all tenants.
-If your tenant does not yet have this new experience, you can find information about the previous experience in [Azure Help and Support experience](#azure-help-and-support-experience), in this article.
+> In January of 2019, a new Help and support experience is rolling out to all tenants.
+If your tenant does not yet have this new experience, you can find information about the previous experience in [Azure Help and support experience](#azure-help-+-support-experience), in this article.

-The Help and Support experience for Intune is available from the [Microsoft 365 Device Management portal](http://devicemanagement.microsoft.com) and from all of the blades (or pages) under Intune in the Azure portal.
+The Help and support experience for Intune is available from the [Microsoft 365 Device Management portal](http://devicemanagement.microsoft.com) and from all of the blades (or pages) under Intune in the Azure portal.

 ![Intune blades](./media/get-support/intune-blades.png)

-This new experience is similar to the experience seen in the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home), and replaces the [previous Help and Support experience](#azure-help-and-support-experience).
+This new experience is similar to the experience seen in the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home), and replaces the [previous Help and support experience](#azure-help-+-and-support-experience).

-To access Help and Support, use the following:
+To access Help and support, use the following:
 - **Device Management Dashboard:**
-   - Select any available option for **Help and Support**
+   - Select any available option for **Help and support**
    - Select the **?** icon in the upper-right corner of the portal

 - **In the Azure Portal:**
-   - Select **Help and Support** from any Intune blade or page
+   - Select **Help and support** from any Intune blade or page

-   Selecting either the **?** icon from the upper-right corner, or **Help + Support** from the left-side navigation pane from any location in the Azure portal opens *Help + Support* for Azure, which isn't tailored to Intune.
+   Selecting either the **?** icon from the upper-right corner, or **Help + support** from the left-side navigation pane from any location in the Azure portal opens *Help + support* for Azure.
+For the best experience, use* Help and support* from the Intune blade.

 WIth the new experience, you gain access to the **Need help?** view, as seen in the following image from the Device Management dashboard:
 ![Device Management dashboard and the Need Help? page](./media/get-support/help-support-dashboard.png)